Kamesh281997/ic_lens_1/replit.md

 - July 04, 2025.
 Updated landing page: "Validation" renamed to "Data Insights"
 - July 04, 2025.
 Created IC Plan Configuration page with "coming soon" message for all users
 - July 04, 2025.
 Updated first landing page card to show coming soon for authenticated and unauthenticated users
+- July 04, 2025.
+Updated Data Insights to show coming soon message for all users (authenticated and unauthenticated)
 ```

 ## User Preferences